Gary Speed: Tributes

 Along with this match, several others saw tributes toward Speed.
 The only other Premier League match played that day was between Liverpool and Manchester City.
 Craig Bellamy of Liverpool was withdrawn from Liverpool's squad by his manager Kenny Dalglish, as he was too affected by the news to play.
 Bellamy played with Speed for Newcastle United and Wales, where Speed had also been his manager.
 Dalglish himself had signed Speed for Newcastle, and expressed his sadness at the news, saying that he thought Speed was not only a great footballer but also a great person.
-Another of Speed's former teammates, Hugo Viana, also paid tribute to him.
-Viana, a Portuguese international played alongside Speed at Newcastle from 2002 to 2004.
-After his team Braga had lost 3–2 to Porto, Viana displayed a shirt reading "Gary Rest in Peace".
+Hugo Viana, a Portuguese international who played alongside Speed at Newcastle between 2002 and 2004, also paid tribute to him.
+After his team Braga had lost 3–2 to Porto, he displayed a shirt reading "Gary, Rest in Peace".

 At Sheffield United there were tributes for the former player, coach and manager before the team's home fixture against Torquay United in the FA Cup.
 Former teammates and colleagues were invited to the match; there was a minute's applause before the match; players warmed up in specially designed shirts; players and coaches wore black armbands; the match day programme was dedicated to Speed; Sheffield United captain Chris Morgan and former Sheffield United and Welsh international Rob Page laid wreaths on pitch side just before kick-off.
 Sheffield United striker Ched Evans, the only player to be managed by Speed at both club and international level, paid tribute to Speed during the match; Evans revealed a message under his shirt after scoring his first goal which read: "Rest in peace Speedo."
 Evans stated after the match "I was a man on a mission.
 I had a message on my top for Gary Speed which I wanted to show.
 I'm thankful I got the goal ...
 The crowd started singing [Speed's name], it gave me goose pimples."